Edward Donaldson (RAF officer): Early life

-Born in Negeri Sembilan, then part of British Malaya, his father C.E.
+Born in February 1912 in Negeri Sembilan, then part of British Malaya, his father C.E.
 Donaldson was a judge.
 One of four brothers, three of whom would serve as fighter pilots with the RAF and gain the Distinguished Service Order (DSO).
 Educated in England at the King's School, Rochester and Christ's Hospital, he then studied at McGill University in Canada.

-RAF career

-Donaldson joined two of his brothers in the RAF in 1931, granted a short service commission his first posting being to No. 3 Squadron flying Bristol Bulldogs.

-In 1932 he was runner up in the R.A.F.
-Wakefield Boxing Championship, which he won the following year.
-In 1933 the crack-shot won the RAF's Gunnery Trophy One, known as the Brooke-Popham Air Firing Trophy, and won it again in 1934.
+Donaldson joined two of his brothers in the RAF in 1931.
+Granted a short service commission, his first posting was to No. 3 Squadron flying Bristol Bulldog fighters.
+In 1932 Donaldson was runner up in the RAF Wakefield Boxing Championship, which he won the following year.
+In 1933 and 1934 he won the RAF's Gunnery Trophy One, known as the Brooke-Popham Air Firing Trophy.
 In 1935 he became a stunt pilot as a member of the No. 3 Squadron aerobatic team of five Bulldogs, which he led in 1937 and 1938 at the International Zürich Rally.

+Second World War

 When the Second World War broke out, Squadron Leader Donaldson was commanding No. 151 Squadron flying the Hawker Hurricane.
 In their first engagement over France, they destroyed six enemy aircraft, shooting down many more in the following months including at the Battle of Dunkirk.
 For his leadership of the squadron during the battle and his personal tally of eleven kills, plus ten probable destructions, Donaldson was awarded the DSO.

 In desperate need for pilots, the RAF choose to transfer Donaldson to the gunnery instructor school.
-Posted to Canada, Donaldson self-penned an RAF training booklet titled Notes on Air Gunnery and Air Fighting, which after the United States entered the war, provided the basis for his instruction.
+In September 1941 he was awarded the Air Force Cross in recognition of his work as an instructor.
+Posted to Canada, Donaldson wrote an RAF training booklet titled Notes on Air Gunnery and Air Fighting.
 As liaison to the US Army Air Force, his booklet was replicated over 7,500 times, and helped teach USAAF gunnery instructors.

 On his return to England in 1944, he converted to jet aircraft and commanded the first operational Gloster Meteor squadron, at RAF Colerne.

-Airspeed record
+Postwar career

 During the Second World War, most of the pre-war airspeed records had been broken.
 The RAF decided to recapture the flight airspeed record with its new generation of jet aircraft, and set up a new High Speed Flight squadron.
-Group Captain Donaldson was selected to command the Air Speed Flight, established at the start of 1946.
+Donaldson, now a group captain, was selected to command the Air Speed Flight, established at the start of 1946.
 On 7 September 1946, he established a new official world record of 615.78 mph in a Gloster Meteor F.4 over Littlehampton, although some unofficial Me 262 and Me 163 flights in the Second World War achieved higher speeds.
 As a result, he was awarded a Bar to his Air Force Cross.